 UM CREEK (upstream from Forsyth Reservoirs) (Sevier and Wayne counties)

-- CLOSED to the possession of cutthroat trout or trout with cutthroat markings.

-- ARTIFICIAL FLIES AND LURES ONLY.
+- CLOSED to the possession of cutthroat trout or trout with cutthroat markings. - · ARTIFICIAL FLIES AND LURES ONLY.

-- Trout limit 4

 UPPER KENT'S LAKE INFLOW (Beaver County) (inflow, approximately 900 feet, from the mouth up to the waterfall)